-Universal Life Insurance Public Company Limited (Universal Life) is an insurance company licensed in Cyprus to transact life and accident & health business.
-Universal Life, owned by Cypriot shareholders, is an established insurance company with a 47 year history in the Cyprus market.
-It is one of the top life insurance companies in Cyprus and the undisputed leader in the Accident & Health insurance sector with a highly experienced sales force in Cyprus distributing the Company's life and health products.
+Universal Life Insurance Public Company Limited (Universal Life) is an insurance company licensed in Cyprus since 1970 currently transacting life and accident & health business.
+Universal Life is an established insurance company in the Cyprus market.
+It is one of the top life insurance companies in Cyprus and the undisputed leader in the local Accident & Health insurance sector with a highly experienced sales force distributing the Company's life and health products.
+All the Company's business is conducted in Cyprus.